Note: This is not applicable if you use a public email address or a custom mail server

 Look for an option to create a CNAME record.

-Add the values copied from your helpdesk into the new CNAME record and save it.
+Add the values copied from your service desk into the new CNAME record and save it.

 - By doing this, the recipient will be able to verify the signature in your email by performing a lookup in your DNS records.